 The name Cremona is synonymous with the work of the great violin makers and it is said that there are few investments like a Cremonese violin and that a buyer can expect a 20%-30% return on the money invested.
 That is why the luthiers of Cremona will survive despite the competition from the East.
 As a Rolls Royce is to a car enthusiast, so a Cremona violin is to an instrumentalist.

-Stefano’s sons, it is hoped, will still follow him into the workshop in which their grandfather worked, producing exquisite violins for the world’s great musicians, the floor will still be covered in shavings and the ripe smells of gums and resins will still waft out through the doorway of the studio in Corso Garibaldi in Cremona.
+Stefano’s sons, it is hoped, will follow him into the workshop in which their grandfather worked, producing exquisite violins for the world’s great musicians, the floor will still be covered in shavings and the ripe smells of gums and resins will still waft out through the doorway of the studio in Corso Garibaldi in Cremona.

-Nearly 80 years ago on June 13th, 1937, at the Ponchielli theatre in Cremona, a concert took place which is still spoken of in awe.
+Nearly 80 years ago on June 13th, 1937, at the Ponchielli theatre in Cremona, a concert took place which is still spoken of with awe.
 The music of Corelli, Bach, Vivaldi and Boccherini was played using twenty-four Stradivarius, nine Guarneri and one Amati.
 I cannot imagine the effect on listeners but musicians to whom I’ve told the story have almost wept that they were not there.

 Oh, and you want to buy a Stradivari?
 You’ll have to find something in the region of €200,000, I was told.